hamzanisar929/whatsapp-marketing/SOCKET_IO_INTEGRATION.md

 The server will start with Socket.IO enabled:
 ```
 🚀 Application is listening at port 3000
-🔌 Socket.IO server is ready for real-time connections
+🔌 Socket.IO server is ready for real-time connections Here Man
 ```

 ### 2. Test WhatsApp Integration